git-lfs/git-lfs/docs/proposals/multipart_trasnfer_mode.md

 #### Example of part upload request send to the storage server
-Following on the `want_digest` value specified in the last example, the client should now send the following headers to the server when uploading the part:
+Following on the `want_digest` value specified in the last example, the client should now send the following headers to the storage server when uploading the part, assuming `SHA-512` is supported:

 ```
 HTTP/1.1 PUT /storage/upload/20492a4d0d84?part=3
 Authorization: Bearer someauthorizationtokenwillbesethere
-Digest: SHA-256=thvDyvhfIqlvFe+A9MYgxAfm1q5=,SHA-512=thvDyvhfIqlvFe+A9MYgxAfm1q5thvDyvhfIqlvFe+A9MYgxAfm1q5=
+Digest: SHA-512=thvDyvhfIqlvFe+A9MYgxAfm1q5thvDyvhfIqlvFe+A9MYgxAfm1q5=
 ```

 ## Expected HTTP Responses